Skip to content

 page.correct_ocr(correct)

-Natural PDF includes a utility to package a PDF and its detected elements, along with an interactive web application (SPA) for reviewing and correcting OCR results.
+Natural PDF includes a web app for reviewing and correcting OCR results:

 from natural_pdf.utils.packaging import create_correction_task_package